citusdata/citus_docs/admin_guide/cluster_management.rst

   -- move the shard to your choice of worker
-  -- (it will also move any shards created with the CASCADE option) SELECT master_move_shard_placement(
+  -- (it will also move any shards created with the CASCADE option) SELECT citus_move_shard_placement(
     102240,
     'source_host', source_port,
     'dest_host', dest_port);

-Note that :code:`master_move_shard_placement` will also move any shards which are co-located with the specified one, to preserve their co-location.
+Note that :code:`citus_move_shard_placement` will also move any shards which are co-located with the specified one, to preserve their co-location.

 Viewing Query Statistics
 ========================